DubhAd/dubhad.github.io/_posts/2023-01-27-wifi-sensor-to-device-tracker.md

 - wifi
 - presence detection
 - android
+- ios
-modified_time: '2023-01-27T13:42:00.000+00:00'
+modified_time: '2024-08-13T12:16:00.000+00:00'
 ---

-Something that makes for a great home/away tracker is the Android app's connected WiFi sensor, or at least it would if it was a device tracker.
+Something that makes for a great home/away tracker is the Android and iOS app's connected WiFi sensor, or at least it would if it was a device tracker.

 Well, you can turn it into one, and I [mentioned it before]({% post_url 2022-12-29-presence-detection-here-we-go-again %}), but it's lost in the depths of that post so I thought I'd float it out into it's own article.